 There are a variety of reasons a refrigerator will not cool.
-If you would like to save yourself a little time and burden, give Vance Appliance Repair a call for refrigerator repair in CITY, ST. We’re happy to come out and troubleshoot the problem and repair it for you.
+If you would like to save yourself a little time and burden, give Vance Appliance Repair a call for refrigerator repair in Texas.
+We’re happy to come out and troubleshoot the problem and repair it for you.

 When your refrigerator is not cold anymore, it’s time to figure out what the problem could be.
 Most times it is something as basic as a routine coil cleaning.
 However, with these latest refrigerators, they’re manufactured with various sensors too.